cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 getattr(ws, "import")(param_Bkg_B_norm, RooFit.Rename("bkg_B"+"_norm"),RooFit.RecycleConflictNodes())

 #Define the parametric histogram for control region C.
-#The RooParametricHist is initalized giving as input the observable, the RooArgList of the bins previously built and a template TH1F.
+#The RooParametricHist is initialized giving as input the observable, the RooArgList of the bins previously built and a template TH1F.
 param_hist_C_region = RooParametricHist("bkg_C", "Background PDF in C region",variable_z,process_C_region_bins,histC_pr)

 #Here we define the total normalization for the RooparametricHist in the C region